EcrituresNumeriques/stylo/docs/en_EN/pages/exports.md

 4. Copy the version key
 5. In the EBSI export page, paste the version key in the dedicated location
 6. Then enter a name for the export, select the EBSI model and click on "Submit".

+**Warning**: do not forget to refresh the export page if you make several exports in a row.